-The MA Web Design and Content Planning programme consists of 5 core courses and these are described below.
-Part-time students complete the first three courses in their first year and the final two courses in their second year (90 credits per year).
-Full-time students will complete all 5 courses in one year.
+The MA Web Design and Content Planning programme consists of 6 core courses and these are described below.
+Part-time students complete the first four courses in their first year and the final two courses in their second year (90 credits per year).
+Full-time students will complete all 6 courses in one year.

-The Webpage Design course could be considered the ‘foundation’ course of the programme.
+The Design for Web Content course could be considered the ‘foundation’ course of the programme.
 It is the first taught course and covers all the basic building blocks of web design.
 The course examines two of the core themes of web design, aesthetics/graphics and client-side coding.
-Topics include the use of XHTML and CSS, page design and layout, the use of colour and colour theory, the use of images and image file formats, typography and general graphic design principles such as composition, visual hierarchy, alignment, the use of grids, emphasis and flow.
+Topics include the use of HTML, XHTML and CSS, page design and layout, the use of colour, the use of images and image file formats, typography and general graphic design principles such as composition, visual hierarchy, alignment, the use of grids, emphasis and flow.
 In addition, the course introduces students to modern web design concepts such as the use of ‘semantic markup’ (also known as structured markup), the separation of content and presentation and working with web standards as defined by the W3C.
-No prior knowledge of any of these topics is assumed.
-Students will complete a number of projects, including the creation of a simple website.
-See the course homepage for more information.
+The course also introduces contemporary principles of web design such as ‘content out’, ‘mobile first’, ‘responsive design’ and ‘user-centred design’.
+No prior knowledge of any of these topics is assumed although students are expected to have done some preparation for their studies.
+Students will complete projects and coursework, including the creation of a simple website.

 Beautiful code makes beautiful websites

-The Webpage Design course is a blend of general design, graphic design and HTML/CSS.
+The Design for Web Content course is a blend of general design, graphic design and HTML/CSS.
 If the markup above looks like a foreign language to you, you'll be speaking that language fluently by the end of this course.

-The Content Management course deals with the philosophy, business and organization of publishing content over the internet.
+Social Media and SEO course deals with the philosophy, business and organization of publishing content over the internet.
 This includes individual publishing, educational publishing, corporate intranets, public organizations, small, medium and large enterprises.
-Topics covered include: business aims, sources of funds, site structure, information architecture, content management, writing styles, copyright, search engine optimisation (SEO), e-commerce, e-learning and web geography.
+Topics covered include: business aims, branding, social media, site structure, information architecture, content management, writing styles, copyright, search engine optimisation (SEO), analytics and e-commerce.
 These topics are discussed in the context of social, political and commercial trends and related to web design considerations.
 Phenomena such as the rise of Google, the success of their various initiatives such as the AdSense programme and the way that this has changed the web are discussed.
-See the course homepage for more information.

 Applied Art for the Web